WebOfTrustInfo/verifiable-news/sketchpad.md

 [https://w3c.github.io/vc-data-model/#expiration](https://w3c.github.io/vc-data-model/#expiration)

 It is important to distinguish _issuance layer intervals_ from _content layer intervals_.
-Issuance layer intervals are the intervals of time that digitally-signed digital objects are valid or exist, a cryptographic or systems security topic.
-An issuance may only be available at a URL while valid, until it expires.
-Content layer intervals are the intervals of time that represented assertions of statements are intended.
-Content layer intervals may span one or more issuance intervals; the duration of an intended assertion may span across the durations of one or more digitally-signed objects.
+Issuance layer intervals are the intervals of time that digitally-signed digital objects are valid or exist.
+A digital object may only be available at a URL while valid, until it expires.
+Content layer intervals are the intervals of time that content is asserted.

 Issuance layer fields include: `issued` and `expires`.
 In the [verifiable claims model](https://w3c.github.io/vc-data-model/), these are described as for _both_ the validity of the issuance and of the claim.
-Explored herein is a separate content layer atop an issuance layer.
+Explored herein is a separate content layer atop an issuance layer, with that issuance layer pertinent to the existence of the digital object or availability at a URL.

-Content layer fields include: `contentIssued` and `contentExpires`.

-A field, `contentIssued` can indicate the start of an assertion and, if omitted, has a default value of `issued`.
-A field, `contentExpires` can indicate the end of an assertion and, if omitted, the assertion is intended while the issuance and any superseding issuances which contain the statement are valid.
+Content layer fields include: `contentIssued` and `contentExpires`. `contentIssued` can indicate the start of an assertion and, if omitted, has a default value of `issued`. `contentExpires` can indicate the end of an assertion and, if omitted, the assertion is intended while the issuance and any superseding issuances which contain the statement are valid.

 If a verifiable statement indicates `expires` without indicating `contentExpires`, or if `contentExpires` has a value which occurs after that of `expires`, and if that statement indicates a value for `revocation`, then a system may check for a supersession when that issuance expires.